Winter road maintenance standards boosted - BC Local News

 “This would lead to substantial increased costs to the ministry, so there will not be a requirement for contractors to change practices while still executing existing contracts,” the statement continued.

-The new standards for the new contracts call for a return to bare pavement within 24 hours of a snowfall ending for Class A highways, a designation that applies to Highway 16 and Highway 37 South to Kitimat, when the temperature is warmer than -9C and when using a de-icing chemical is effective.
+The new standards for the new contracts call for a return to bare pavement within 24 hours of a snowfall ending for Class A highways, a designation that applies to Hwy 16 and Hwy37 South to Kitimat, when the temperature is warmer than -9C and when using a de-icing chemical is effective.

 The current standard is a return to bare pavement within 48 hours.